 - Tips on saving money on the cost of raising a child

-So what is the cost of raising a child to 18?
+So what is the cost of raising a child to 18 in the US?

-Here’s what the figure is according to the US Department of Agriculture:
+Here’s what the figure is according to the Wall Street Journal (brace yourselves):

-Um, yes, that does sound totally daunting—seriously, it’s almost a quarter of a million dollars.
+Um, yes, that does sound totally daunting—seriously, it’s almost a third of a million dollars.

-How much does a child cost per year?
+How much does a kid cost per year?

 The calculation is based on mid-income families (that’s those earning between $59,200 and $107,400 per year per household).